 I told him an audio system must be in balance.
 There was just no point to having great loudspeakers, great amplifier and CD player, excellent interconnects and loudspeaker cables with lower quality power cords.

 I told him if he wanted to sell the system, then it had to sound the best.
 My friend again spoke in Lithuania and then asked me if I could bring a couple of power cords over tomorrow just to prove my point.
 Burn-in your power cord

 The next evening we arrived with three power cords and fitted the first one to the source.
 Here again, was that ‘Jaw-dropping expression’ and he looked over and seemed to be in shock because the sound was so different.

 Next, we changed the pre-amplifier power cord, and again the sound improved in many ways.
 The power cord on the main amplifier altered.
 But, this was not so good because a bit of harshness appeared at the top end.

 Do power cords make a difference to the system sound?
 I have stories from over the years.
 And, it seems in most cases, they certainly do.
 And, Is there any difference in sound from different manufactures?
 The answer is “yes”.
 What is the best way to burn in a power cord?
 Easy, to answer.
 Plug it in and let it play!

 I am sharing just some of my experiences over the past few years.

-If, you have enjoyed ‘Burn-in your power cord’, please share with friends – thank you.
+If, you have enjoyed ‘Best way burn power cord’, please share with friends – thank you.